 I just ran into a friend who owns a popular restaurant in San Francisco.
 He seemed really down and despondent and I asked him what was going on.
-He was almost in tears as he told me that he had to lay off 21 employees as business was way down over the last month.
-He is hoping that he won’t have close.
+He was almost in tears as he told me that he had to lay off 21 employees as business was way down over the last year.
+He did his best to keep them all on and paid.
+Now he is hoping that he won’t have close.

 Steps you can take steps to help those in financial need

 - Purchase from small independent businesses locally and online even if you pay a little more – I shop at my neighborhood nature store and buy take-out food from local restaurants.